Robert M. Hammers | August 15, 2024 | Car Accidents

 You may need a copy of your auto accident report if you decide to file a lawsuit to receive financial compensation.
 The report can help make determinations of fault and damage.
-Insurance companies and personal injury lawyers rely on the information in a report when they are deciding what a fair settlement is.
+Insurance companies and car accident lawyers rely on the information in a report when they are deciding what a fair settlement is.

 Getting Your Georgia Accident Report